 - 30 day free trial of Scribd

 We also LOVE using our Yoto player.
 It’s especially great for our younger kiddos because it’s so young-child-friendly.
+One of the road trip must haves for toddlers!
 They love being able to control exactly what they’re listening to with the cards.
 Seriously such a lifesaver on family road trips.
 This also allows my 4 year old, for instance, to listen to a different book than what the older kids are listening to in the car.
 (More about the Yoto player here.)

 We love these toddler headphones for our younger kids (and my older daughter still uses hers because they’re so soft and comfortable).
 Perfect to use with the Yoto player or to listen to something on a tablet if needed.
 We also like these for older kiddos on our family road trip checklist.

 Trash Bags (and/or Vomit Bags)